In September 2020 I said Netflix will almost definitely commission a documentary about the rise and fall of Wirecard.

 Understandably given what else has happened since then, the market hasn’t shifted much.
 This is not because of Covid – in fact it’s arguably been a catalyst for innovation across much of fintech.
 Instead, it’s down to the almost immediate ramp-up of anti-money-laundering legislation sweeping through the greater part of Europe and the wider Society for Worldwide Interbank Financial Telecommunication (SWIFT) network.

-In fact, almost unequivocally across the payments space, everywhere you look has suddenly become harder to process – or even receive – payments coming from any source, including – somewhat ironically – white territories.
+In fact, almost unequivocally across the payments space, everywhere you look has suddenly become harder to process, or even receive, payments coming from any source, including, somewhat ironically, white territories.
 The disruption was enough to scupper Trustly’s plans to float in Sweden earlier this year – officially because the Swedish Financial Authority found issues with the way customers are screened – equally concerning to any other IPO-aspirants in the payment space.

 And on the losses in the card payments industry, the statistics speak for themselves.
-According to a Nilson report released earlier this quarter, whilst the volume of payment processing increased in 2021, the number of fraudulent claims (by card holders as well as merchants) exploded at a higher rate together with the quantity of chargebacks.
+According to a Nilson report released earlier this quarter, while the volume of payment processing increased in 2021, the number of fraudulent claims (by card holders as well as merchants) exploded at a higher rate together with the quantity of chargebacks.

 The rationale is easy to understand here.
 Throughout the Covid interlude, issuers, merchant acquirers and travel and event industry merchants were forced to absorb an exceedingly high volume of expenses related to lockdown-induced cancellations.
-As a result, chargebacks grew to unprecedented levels, and rather than wait for the refund, many cardholders denied the transactions ever took place, and claimed the transactions as fraud.
+As a result, chargebacks grew to unprecedented levels and, rather than wait for the refund, many cardholders denied the transactions ever took place and claimed the transactions as fraud.

 What’s worse, because so many issuer and merchant employees were working from home, the backlog of disputes became nearly impossible to manage.
 Acquirers lost money and criminals took advantage of an overstretched framework to stealthily insert more fraudulent transactions into the system.

 The Visa and MasterCard networks will continue to pump the same annual message that all is well, as let’s face it, they don’t have much choice.
-But a lot of pain is being felt in the small and middle tier of operators and merchants, and especially more so in gambling.
+But a lot of pain is being felt in the small and middle tier of operators and merchants and especially more so in gambling.

 According to the Gambling Global Market Report 2021, global gambling revenue was expected to reach $516bn in 2021 – 12% more than in 2020.
 Most of this revenue will be subject to higher amortised processing fees, and a higher overall rejection rate – including and especially on 7995-based cards.